Kangaroo Australia’s Iconic Hopping Marvels

 Photo: Kangaroos feeding in Australian Outback

-Kangaroos are herbivores that feed on various types of vegetation, such as grass, leaves, ferns, flowers, fruit and occasionally moss.
-They can extract most of the moisture they require from their diet and do not need to drink water often.
-Consequently, a kangaroo can survive for months without drinking water.
+Kangaroos are herbivores and feed mainly on grasses, leaves, ferns, flowers, fruits, and occasionally moss.
+They obtain most of their required moisture from their diet, allowing them to survive for months without drinking water.

-Kangaroos have a chambered stomach, similar to horses, that includes a U-shaped fore-stomach.
-This fore-stomach helps to digest fibrous plant material that is too tough for other animals to digest.
-Kangaroos regurgitate their food, chew it again and swallow it.
-This process helps break down the tough fibres in their diet and enhances digestion.
+Kangaroos have a chambered stomach, similar to horses, that includes a U-shaped fore-stomach that helps them digest fibrous plant material that is too tough for other animals to digest.
+Kangaroos regurgitate their food, chew it again and swallow it—to further break down fibres and enhance digestion.

 Kangaroos prefer feeding at night but also graze early in the morning and late evening when the temperature is cooler.
-During the hotter parts of the day, they usually rest in the shade.
-Kangaroos possess an exceptional ability to sense changes in weather and can detect rainfall from as far as 20 kilometres (12.5 miles) away.
-They instinctively move towards the rain because they know that new growths of grasses will emerge after the rain.
+During the hotter periods of the day, they usually rest in the shade.
+Kangaroos possess an exceptional ability to sense changes in weather and can detect rainfall from as far as 20 kilometres (12.5 miles) away and instinctively move toward areas expecting new plant growth to emerge after the rain.

 Kangaroo Reproduction Kangaroo Babies